-For the avoidance of doubt, while each Sub-Fund will invest primarily in a portfolio of bonds and other fixed and floating rate securities issued by governments, government and supra-national agencies, local and regional agencies as well as corporate issuers, each Sub-Fund may, from time to time, at the discretion of the Investment Manager to position the portfolio according to prevailing market conditions, also invest in securitised or structured debt/credit instruments.
-Such instruments may include ABS, MBS, CMBS, CMOs and pass-through securities1.
+For the avoidance of doubt, while each Sub-Fund will invest primarily in a portfolio of bonds and other fixed and floating rate securities issued by governments, government and supra-national agencies, local and regional agencies as well as corporate issuers, each Sub-Fund may, from time to time, at the discretion of the Investment Manager(s) and/or the Sub-Investment Manager(s) to position the portfolio according to prevailing market conditions, also invest in securitised or structured debt/credit instruments.
+Such instruments may include ABS, MBS, CMDs and pass-through securities'.